digital-work-lab/theses/docs/digital_tools.md

  - Acknowledge that you, as the author, bear full responsibility for the content of your thesis.
  - Ensure the use of digital tools does not compromise the originality and academic rigor of your work.

-The thoughtful and ethical use of digital tools, including LLMs like ChatGPT, in academic writing is essential.
+It is essential to use digital tools, including LLMs like ChatGPT, thoughtfully and ethically in academic writing.
 By adhering to these guidelines, students can leverage these tools effectively while maintaining the credibility and integrity required in academic scholarship.